.

 Age versus learning ability

-A study of the relation between physical exercise and learning ability
+A study of the relation between physical exercise and learning

 Is audio or visual information better remembered